|Little-Leaf Linden - Tilia cordata|

 Corinthian® Linden ‘Corzam’ - Compact pyramidal form.

-Greenspire Linden - Most commonly planted cultivar, straight trunk and pyramidal form, patented.
+Greenspire Linden - Commonly planted cultivar, straight trunk and pyramidal form, patented.

 June Bride Linden - Introduced by Manbeck Nurseries, Inc., New Knoxville, Ohio.